maykbrito/electron-desktop-custom-notion-omni/README.md

 npm run build
 ```

+3. Run your new app.
+_It will be at dir ./packages_

-3. Put your Notion in Dark Mode ;)
+4. Put your Notion in Dark Mode ;)

 ---
 ## Get more content!